-- It increases blood flow to the brain, waking you up and maximising your creative force.
+- It increases blood flow to the brain, waking you up and maximizing your creative force.

-- It send beta waves to the brain, increasing cognitive function and concentration.
+- It sends beta waves to the brain, increasing cognitive function and concentration.

 - It releases feel-good endorphins, helping you feel ready to attack the day.
 Happy workers are hard workers 😉